monikasuszkova/libraries-data/README.md

 ## Third Task - Permanent and Secure Storage

-To ensure the dataset is stored safely and changes are tracked over time, it is recommended to back up the files on a **university server or cloud storage** (for example, CESNET data storage).
+To ensure the dataset is stored safely and changes are tracked over time, it is recommended to back up the files on a **university server or cloud storage** (like CESNET data storage).
 Additionally, using **version control within a Git repository** (such as GitHub) allows for capturing all changes, providing a clear history of the dataset over time.

 ## Fourth Task - Dataset Description According to the Czech Core Metadata Model (CCMM)
 **CCMM (Czech Core Metadata Model)** is a relatively new standard that defines what information (described as classes and subclasses) must be provided about a dataset so that both people and machines can easily find and use it.
 The model is described on [GitHub](https://github.com/techlib/CCMM/tree/main?tab=readme-ov-file).